eosull/Portfolio-Project-3/README.md

 the user plays agains the computer.
 It is based on the classic battleship board game, rules for this can be found [here](https://www.cs.nmsu.edu/~bdu/TA/487/brules.htm)

+Depending on the difficulty selected, the aim is to sink between 1 and 3 ships.
 Using a command-line interface, the user can select rows and columns to guess where the computer's ships are positioned.
-Each time the user makes a guess the board is updated and the user is informed of whether they scored a hit or a miss.
+Each time the user makes a guess the board is updated and the user is informed whether they scored a hit or a miss.
 This continues until either the user or the computer sinks all of their opponent's ships and win the game.

 ## User Experience & Game Goals
 - The aim as a developer was: